 The patent brings together every single, double and treble from three selections and groups them in a one combination bet that offers the potential for significant profits.
-Unlike the Trixie, which also combines three selections, but doesn’t include singles, the patent ensures that even if only one of the three selections wins, the bettor earns a return.
+Unlike the Trixie bets, which also combines three selections, but doesn’t include singles, the patent ensures that even if only one of the three selections wins, the bettor earns a return.

-This full coverage aspect, which provides a total of seven bets, makes the patent a very potent and popular option for bettors, particularly those who bet on football and horse racing.
+This full-coverage aspect, which provides a total of seven bets, makes the patent a very potent and popular option for bettors, particularly those who bet on football and horse racing.

 The best outcome with a patent involves all three selections winning, and this can lead to some significant profits.
 For example, if your three selections were priced at 8/1 and they all won, then your patent would earn you just short of £1000 for a £7 stake, thanks to the combination of three doubles, three singles and a treble.
 This is a considerably higher return than you would get had you simply placed three win only single bets.

 Another advantage of the patent is that being a full coverage bet, it guarantees you a return even if one of the selections doesn’t win.
 Obviously, if one selection fails, you won’t win the treble element of the patent, but you will still benefit from one double and two successful singles.
-For example, in the example given above, if one of the three selections doesn’t win, you would still receive a profit of around £90; not a bad return for a £7 stake.
+For example, in the example given above, if one of the three selections don’t win, you would still receive a profit of around £90; not a bad return for a £7 stake.